istio/istio.io/content/en/blog/2021/better-external-authz/index.md

 feature.
 We have made continuous improvements to make policy more flexible since its first release in Istio 1.4, including the `DENY` action, exclusion semantics, `X-Forwarded-For` header support, nested JWT claim support and more.

-These features improve the flexibility of the authorization policy, but there are still many use cases cannot be supported with this model, for example:
+These features improve the flexibility of the authorization policy, but there are still many use cases that cannot be supported with this model, for example:

 - You have your own in-house authorization system that cannot be easily migrated to, or replaced by, the authorization